AdamOlsson/game_engine_cpp/README.md

 # Description
 This project is a physics engine and render engine to support for my personal game development.

-## Plan
-1. (DONE) Finish texture rendering
-2. (DONE) Render text using texture rendering
-3. (DONE) Figure out why the performance is abysmal for the spatial subdivision example
-4. Implement SAT for circle-polygon
-5. Implement SAT for circle-circle
-6. Implement tiling system OR camera movement

 ## Examples
 - [Example 0](examples/0_collision_detection/): Narrowphase collision detection using SAT
 - [Example 1](examples/1_spatial_subdivision/): Broadphase collision detection using Spatial Subdivision